Quantum Error Source and Channel Coding: Conclusion

 Improvements in decoding and different classical encodings will likely accommodate higher error rates.
 In particular, the density of the classical code drives the tolerable two-qubit error rate by the dependence on the weight of the product stabilizers in the probability of an encoding error.
 Algebraic codes, such as the BCH family, are {\it high density} codes, comprised of high weight parity-check constraints.
-The construction with a classical {\it low-density parity-check } (LDPC) code \cite{gallager1962low} would therefore achieve a better compression ratio by reducing the number of two-qubit gates needed for syndrome extraction.
-A number of deterministic and random LDPC constructions, as well as probabilistic belief-propagation decoders \cite{johnson2010iterative} are known to achieve excellent performance in practice in the classical setting.
-Thus, the use of LDPC codes as the classical code in our construction and iterative belief-propagation or neural based decoders are topics of great interest.
+The construction with a classical {\it low-density parity-check} (LDPC) code \cite{gallager1962low} would therefore reduce the number of two-qubit gates needed for syndrome extraction; indeed, by the bound (\ref{ldpc_bound}), compression near the entropy limit is compatible with check weights independent of the block length.
+A number of deterministic and random LDPC constructions, as well as probabilistic belief-propagation decoders \cite{johnson2010iterative}, are known to achieve excellent performance in practice in the classical setting.
+Thus, the use of LDPC codes as the classical code in our construction, decoded with iterative belief-propagation, BP-OSD \cite{panteleev2021degenerate,roffe2020decoding}, or neural decoders, is a topic of great interest.

 \onecolumngrid